FacuPompa/FacuPompa/README.md

 ***About me***

-I'm a web developer in training from San Luis, Argentina, currently studying Web Design and Development at the National University of San Luis.
+I'm a web developer in training from San Luis, Argentina, currently studying Web Design and <br> Development at the National University of San Luis.

-I enjoy building useful, responsive and clear digital experiences while learning through real projects.
+I enjoy building useful, responsive and clear digital experiences while learning through real <br> projects.

 - I’m currently learning:
   - Java